-Dating apps tend to receive a bad rap as platforms for quickies or even as a haven for disappointment.
-It can be a lot of fun to chat with a few nice contacts without any strings attached.
-NextPit has listed dating apps like Bumble, Tinder, Lovoo, and a few others in this updated list just for you.
+In 2022, dating apps continue to carry a rather sleazy reputation as platforms for quickies or a haven for disappointment.
+But it can be a lot of fun when you chat with other pleasant people without any obligation.
+NextPit has reviewed dating apps that are available on iOS and Android such as Bumble, Tinder, Lovoo and a few others so that you can make a better decision.

-Since everyone has a different way of falling in love, I have highlighted a few special features across various apps.
-While there is much focus on heterosexual relationships, but most of these apps also offer the option to search for same-sex partners.
+Since everyone wants to fall in love differently, I have highlighted a few special features of the various services.
+The focus is on heterosexual relationships, but most apps also offer the option to search for same-sex partners.
 In addition, there are a few tips for the LGBTQ community at the end.

-- Lovoo - complete with a dating radar and live streams
+- Lovoo - Features a dating radar and live streams

-- Happn - Matches flirts on your smartphone while you are out and about
+- Happn - Matches flirts on the go on your phone

 - Tips for the LGBTQ community